PerStirpes/heap/reference.md

 # 3.
 > I was doing some analysis recently on our sign up conversion (see attached image) but I’m getting push back from my boss that these numbers must be wrong.
 According to this graph, I’m seeing that we only had 2 users come in from AdRoll during this time period but I’m being told that AdRoll is saying there were at least 10x that many users during this time period.
 We’re in the process of re-evaluating our retargeting spend in advance of our board meeting and I’d really like to know what’s going on and make sure other people can trust Heap.
 Is there something that I might not be thinking about?

-## Complete & Retroactive Dataset
+### Complete & Retroactive Dataset
 Autocapture ensures your underlying dataset is complete.
 Every piece of user interaction is retroactive.

+### Complete User History
+Don't miss out on unknown unknowns.
+Capture every click, tap, swipe, form change, and more without any code.

-## Make Better Decisions with a Complete and Retroactive Dataset
+### Make Better Decisions with a Complete and Retroactive Dataset
 Autocapture ensures that your underlying dataset is always clean, standardized, and immutable.
 Every piece of user interaction is retroactive.

 Retroactively get data on any interaction and never worry about lost data Clean underlying schema ensures high quality data and minimal maintenance required

-## Trust Your Data
+### Trust Your Data
 How Virtual Events are defined automatically propagates across your entire system.
 Always have access to what an event means, who defined it, and when it was last updated.
 Never dig through your site’s HTML or reference an outdated tracking plan again.

 # 4.